Audi S6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for an Audi S6 are $1,338 a year including full coverage.
-Comprehensive insurance costs an estimated $274, collision insurance costs $428, and liability costs $478.
-Liability-only coverage costs as little as $526 a year, and high-risk coverage costs $2,892 or more.
-Teenage drivers receive the highest rates at up to $5,096 a year.
+Comprehensive insurance costs approximately $274, collision insurance costs $428, and liability insurance is $478.
+A liability-only policy costs around $526 a year, and high-risk insurance costs $2,892 or more.
+Teens receive the highest rates at up to $5,096 a year.

 Average premium for full coverage: $1,338

-Price estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 U.S. states and for all S6 models.
+Includes $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for different S6 trim levels.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range range from as low as $526 for a discount liability-only rate to the much higher price of $2,892 for a policy for a high-risk driver.
+For a driver in their 40's, prices range range from as low as $526 for just the minimum liability insurance to a much higher rate of $2,892 for a policy for a high-risk driver.

 Price Range by Location